 The individual assets within the collection are available to be used with the fragment in the page editor, when it is added to a page.
 This means that they are optional, depending on the requirements of the specific channel.

-The assets are associated to fragments via collections; associated collections allow the author to decide which assets to use when they are authoring the page.
+The assets are associated to fragments by way of collections; associated collections allow the author to decide which assets to use when they are authoring the page.

 Optionally you can also add the fragment itself to a collection to aid tracking.